In this Article

 | Regular Iced Green Tea | 30–40 mg | Mild flavor, lower sweetness |

-Health Benefits of Peach Green Tea
+Benefits of Peach Green Tea

 Aside from taste, this drink has real perks:

-- Rich in antioxidants from green tea
+- It is rich in antioxidants from green tea

-- Naturally hydrating and refreshing
+- It is a naturally hydrating and refreshing drink

-- Provides a gentle caffeine lift
+- Also it provides a gentle caffeine lift

-- Lower in sugar than bottled versions
+- It has lower sugar than bottled versions

 - Free from preservatives or artificial flavors